dnsimple/dnsimple-support/content/articles/cname-record.markdown

 ## Restrictions

-1. A CNAME record must always point to another domain name, and never directly to an IP address.
+1. A CNAME record must always point to another domain name and never directly to an IP address.
 2. A CNAME record cannot co-exist with another record for the same name.
-For instance, it's not possible to have both a CNAME and TXT record for `www.example.com`.
+It's not possible to have both a CNAME and TXT record for `www.example.com`.
 3. A CNAME can point to another CNAME, although this configuration is generally not recommended for performance reasons.
 When applicable, the CNAME should point as closely as possible to the target name in order to avoid unnecessary performance overheads.